dialoa/dialectica-filters/pre-render/README.md

     ```
 ```

+Alternatively, you can provide preamble code to be used specifically when generating images with the `pre-render/header-includes` option, see advanced usage.

 You can also force the filter to pre-render all Math and/or all raw LaTeX in a document via an option in the document's metadata: